 - Flooring with single or subtle color and patterning; avoid complex patterns

-- Seating upholstery and toilet finishes to contrast with flooring for better visual perception
+- Seating, upholstery, and toilet finishes that contrast with flooring for better visual perception

-- Sink to visually contrast with countertop / vanity
+- Sink to have visual contrast with countertop and vanity

 - Color scheme(s) to complement elderly vision.
-Elderly people can't distinguish blues and greens as easily as younger folks.
-As we age, the lens of our eyes tends to yellow, so older people view colors with a yellow tint.
+Older people can't always distinguish between specific colors as when they were younger.
+Also, as we age, the lens of our eyes tends to be yellow.
+Older people may view colors with a yellow tint.

 Signage for the visually impaired must be present in general circulation information, emergency directions, and inside elevators.

-Signs with the international symbol for accessibility (a.k.a. the wheelchair symbol) are required on signs for parking spaces, passenger loading zones, accessible entrances and restroom facilities (if they all aren't accessible).
-Understand these basics of signage, and be particularly aware of how signage projects into a room or drops from the ceiling.
-Make sure you have the appropriate clearances per the NCIDQ Building Codes.
+Signs with the international symbol for accessibility (a.k.a. the wheelchair symbol) are required on signs for parking spaces, passenger loading zones, accessible entrances, and restroom facilities (if they aren't accessible).
+Understand these basics of signage, and be particularly aware of how signage is installed or located within a space to comply with A117.1.